adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/docs/V1_5_AdvancedGuide.md

 On Windows, Google Test may be used with exceptions enabled.
 Even when exceptions are disabled, an application can still throw structured exceptions (SEH's).
-If a test throws an exception, by default Google Test doesn't try to catch it.
+If a out throws an exception, by default Google Test doesn't try to catch it.
 Instead, you'll see a pop-up dialog, at which point you can attach the process to a debugger and easily find out what went wrong.

 However, if you don't want to see the pop-ups (for example, if you run the tests in a batch job), set the `GTEST_CATCH_EXCEPTIONS` environment variable to a non- `0` value, or use the `--gtest_catch_exceptions` flag.
-Google Test now catches all test-thrown exceptions and logs them as failures.
+Google Test now catches all out-thrown exceptions and logs them as failures.

 _Availability:_ Windows. `GTEST_CATCH_EXCEPTIONS` and
 `--gtest_catch_exceptions` have no effect on Google Test's behavior on Linux or